flatironinstitute/sciware/26_DataFormats/main.md

 - Writing memory to disk is "easy"
   - ...but it won't make sense to anyone later
 - Portability requires encoding data
-  - That often means more space
+  - That often requires more space
-  - Or more documentation of encodings
+  - and documentation of the encoding system
-- Fortunately we have standards for this
+- Fortunately we have lots of standards
   - If you find yourself writing your own standard...
   - Maybe have a snack and reconsider

 ### Transparent vs Opaque

-- It's easy to inspect formats that can be opened with text editors
+- It's convenient to open files with a text editor
   - But character encodings have an overhead
   - "AGAGCT" could be 6 characters (48 to 192 bits)
-  - Or it could be 12 bits if we know there's only 4 possible letters
+  - Or 12 bits--there's only 4 possible letters
 - Some formats label fields internally (JSON, CSV)
   - Pro: the file is self-documenting
-  - Con: the file can be much larger
+  - Con: the file is (sometimes much) larger

-### Regular vs Irregular
+### Regular- vs Irregular-sized Records

 - Random access to records depends on regular sizing
   - Easy to find the 1001st character
   - Hard to find the 1001st word
-- But sparse data may not be worth storing in regular-sized chunks
+- Sparse data may not be worth storing regularly
-  - A 30 GB tensor that's 98% zeroes is probably not ideal for anything
+  - A 30 GB tensor that's 98% zeroes is probably not ideal

 ### Support for missing values